kyadi33/space_missions/README.md

 # space_missions
-An SQL analysis of reported rocket launches from the beginning of the Space Race 1957 - 2020.
+An SQL analysis of reported rocket launches from the beginning of the Space Race in 1957 - 2020.